 Of course, the concentration of manpower was only half the problem.
 Equally as important was access to stores and ammunition.
-Consequently, it is no surprise that military stations were targeted by the enemies of the CFS particularly the Batetela rebels who possessed Force Publique-issued Albini rifles.
+Consequently, it is no surprise that military stations were targeted by the enemies of the CFS, particularly the Batetela rebels who possessed Force Publique-issued Albini rifles.
 Commandant Michaux expressed concern that the Lualuaborug mutineers had gained access to at least 25,000 cartridges from the outset of the revolt, which all but prevented him from launching an immediate counter-offensive (Michaux to Gillain, 6 July 1895, quoted in Verbeken, 1958, pp. 12-13).
-It was, as he put it: a whole new Arab war once again and this time even more serious than the first as they are now armed and ready
+It was, as he put it: “a whole new Arab war once again and this time even more serious than the first as they are now armed and ready”

-(Michaux to Gillain, 6 July 1895, quoted in Verbeken, 1958, pp. 68-69) Likewise, the sheer size of Dhanis’ expedition to the Nile in 1897 afforded the mutineers access to 3,000 rifles and over 300,000 cartridges (Deuxième Section de l’État-Major de la Force Publique, 1952, pp. 405-406).
+(Michaux to Gillain, 6 July 1895, quoted in Verbeken, 1958, pp. 68-69).
+Likewise, the sheer size of Dhanis’ expedition to the Nile in 1897 afforded the mutineers access to 3,000 rifles and over 300,000 cartridges (Deuxième Section de l’État-Major de la Force Publique, 1952, pp. 405-406).
 This not only enabled them to keep state forces at bay for years, but equally to exacerbate the violence of internecine wars through employment as guns-for-hire.
 In the end, denial of materiel resources – in the absence of any other strategic target of value – proved as effective in defeating the disparate groups of Batetela mutineers as did military force.
 Still, it took more than 25 engagements and cost the lives of 20 Europeans and thousands of Africans before the final remnants of the Ndirfi mutiny surrendered to Captain Anderson near Lake Tanganyika in 1901 (Janssens, 1979, p.
 125).

 Firepower was a key component of frontier warfare in the Congo Free State.
 The introduction of firearms into sub-Saharan Africa dated back to the 17th Century through contact with European traders.
 Over time, the monopolisation of violence through ready access to increasingly potent weapons, as well as a rudimentary domestic industry which manufactured or at least modified existing pieces, contributed to a veritable military revolution between competing militaristic societies (Reid, 2012, pp. 103-104).
 As such, the introduction of direct European influence at the point of a gun simply accelerated processes already well underway in the region and contributed to an escalation of gunpowder politics (Macola, 2016, p.
 84).